10 Things You May Not Have Known About Naturopathic Doctors

-1) Even though a visit with a ND is not covered by OHIP most extended health plans now cover Naturopathic visits.
+a NDis not covered by OHIP most extended health plans now cover Naturopathic visits.
 Check yours to see if you are covered.
-This is actually a big advantage since ND's are not restricted by OHIP regulations (paid by the number of patients you see etc) and can take enough time to treat each patient thoroughly.
+This is actually a big advantage since ND’s are not restricted by OHIP regulations (paid by the number of patients you see etc) and can take enough time to treat each patient thoroughly.

-2) Did you know that a typical visit your family doctor lasts on average 7 minutes?
-A first visit with your ND can be anywhere from 60-120 minutes and a follow up is approximately 30 minutes.
+average7 minutes?
+A firstvisit with your ND can be anywhere from 60-120 minutes and a follow up is approximately 30 minutes.
 This allows for enough time to address the root cause of your symptoms.

 - Nutritional therapy